Berg0162/Simcline-V2/README.md

  *
  *  The client plus server (MITM) are transparent to the Indoor Trainer as well as to the training app Zwift or alike!
  *
- *  Requirements: Zwift app or alike, ESP32 board (NO display required) and a FTMS supporting Indoor Trainer
+ *  Requirements: Zwift app or alike, ESP32 board (NO display required) and a Bluetooth Smart Indoor Trainer
  *  0) Upload and Run this code on your ESP32 board
  *  1) Start the Serial Monitor to catch debugging info
  *  2) The code will do basic testing of electronic parts and settings